Introduction to Career in Java

 The above-mentioned skills are required, or at least some of the skills are necessary for your resume before you search for a career in Java.

 Java has started a new era for the IT sector.
 There are several unbelievable products and many services born by using Java.
 Java developers/programmers have a vast role in transforming the IT market.
 Java impacts everything from mobility (i.e. Android) to the middleware (i.e. Hadoop) and hence has an evolving future.

 Basically, Java is not just a Programming language, but it is a programming atmosphere to develop and deploy enterprise applications.

 The information technology industry needs to develop and create multiple web-based or server-based applications to enhance industrial competency.
 There is huge scope for this programming language.

 As a career for developers/programmers, anyone can consider the following job roles.

 The above-mentioned roles are some of the jobs which you can expect in Java.

 Salary (US data)

-Below table shows the average salaries of different position per annum.
+The below table shows the average salaries of different positions per annum.

 |Job Profile||Average Salaries [per annum]|